Lynne Kosky, former Victorian Education Minister

-The Lynne Kosky Memorial VCAL Grants acknowledge the outstanding contribution Lynne Kosky, the former Victorian Education Minister, who passed away in December 2014, made to education and training in Victoria.
-The Grant replaces the Lynne Kosky Memorial VCAL Scholarships which were administered by the Department of Education from 2015 – 2017.
+The Lynne Kosky Memorial Applied Learning Grants acknowledge the outstanding contribution to education and training in Victoria made by Lynne Kosky, the former Victorian Education Minister, who passed away in December 2014.
+The grant replaces the Lynne Kosky Memorial Scholarships which were administered by the Department of Education from 2015 to 2017.

 Each grant is valued at $6,250.00

-All registered VCAL providers are eligible to apply for a grant.
+All registered VCE or VPC providers are eligible to apply for a grant.

-The aim of the grant is to provide support to VCAL providers to implement an initiative that will:
+The aim is to provide support to VCE or VPC providers to implement an initiative that will:

-- extend student progress and attainment in their VCAL studies.
+- extend student progress and attainment in their VCE VM or VPC studies

-- enhance VCAL student opportunities for community engagement.
+- enhance VCE VM or VPC student opportunities for community engagement

-- engage VCAL students in the design, making and/or finishing stages of the initiative.
+- Engage VCE VM or VPC students in the design, making and/or finishing stages of the initiative.